shivarajmishra/htnglobalanalyses/readme.md

 ## Data Disclaimer

-> ⚠️ **Please note**: The data used in this repository may not be the most recent or up-to-date.
-Users are advised to verify data sources independently if using for policy or academic work.
+> ⚠️ **Please note**: The population data used in this analysis is based on sources that are periodically updated by national authorities.

 ## Requirements